fineanmol/plant-tree/README.md

-🎋 Updated on Wed, 01 Oct 2025 06:09:04 GMT
+🍀 Updated on Wed, 01 Oct 2025 09:03:49 GMT

-> "Before software can be reusable, it first has to be usable."
+> "First, solve the problem.
+Then, write the code."